 Nothing fancy, but it still allows you to:

 - Terminate environments

-- Browse through available templates, including all available template
+- Browse through available templates, including all available template parameters.

 2.0.0 brings along quite some useful features, and